aeither/tezoro/contracts/DEPLOYMENT_GUIDE.md

 ---

-**Note**: Make sure you have test tCORE in your wallet for gas fees before deploying!
+**Note**: Make sure you have test MNT in your wallet for gas fees before deploying!